Use these 10 yoga stretches for beginners to boost your flexibility

-Despite the upsides, some people worry they aren't flexible enough to try it.
-But certified yoga teacher Felicity Wood says the practice is for everyone.
-"You wouldn't say you have to be able to play Mozart to take music lessons, and it's the same with yoga — you don't have to be flexible to start."
+"You wouldn't say you have to be able to play Mozart to take music lessons, and it's the same with yoga—you don't have to be flexible to start," says Wood.
+"Yoga is not about being good or bad; it's about being with your body without trying to change anything."

 Felicity Wood is an award-winning yoga teacher and founded the on-demand yoga platform Felicity Wood Yoga.
 She has completed 1,000 hours of training, including the 500-hour Yoga Alliance certification, and began teaching in 2014.
 Her mission is to make yoga feel less intimidating and more accessible to everyone, regardless of whether they can touch their toes.